 It is impossible to protect against every sort of cyber-attack.
 Like it or not, we must all assume some level of risk to ensure we continue our American way of life.
 In business, some tolerance for risk is assumed.
 However, in the public sector, there is less tolerance.
 This resistance to risk causes our legislative efforts to fall short.

 We need to take a hard look at our cybersecurity policy and ensure those that that frame it are the best minds private and public sectors can bring to the table.
 Those leaders need to identify the particular cybersecurity issues that can and cannot be solved legislatively.
 Further, the balance between privacy and security must be determined from the basis of a realistic evaluation of the risk scenario.

 The cyber realm is a fast-moving field.
 Policymakers don’t really seem to understand it.
 Security experts are more attuned to its nuances.
 What’s missing is thoughtful leadership in cybersecurity policy – those knowledgeable in technical, strategic and political aspects across the government and the private sectors.
 America needs to be thoughtful about the inclusive process by which we develop and adjust our cybersecurity policy; and arm it legislatively in a way that demonstrates a national approach in balancing security and privacy.
 As the global leader in information sciences, the United States is responsible for establishing the standard with our next actions.

-Explore legislative action involving cybersecurity, or read the open letter to Congress drafted by CTU’s University Dean of Homeland Security, Bob Lally, with fellow leaders.
+Explore legislative action involving cybersecurity, or read the open letter to Congress drafted by CTU’s University Director of Homeland Security, Bob Lally, with fellow leaders.